-The CEEC recorded in the BCAA, 'Cumberland Plain Woodland in the Sydney Basin Bioregion', is a red flag community if the community is in moderate to good condition, with a vegetation integrity score of >34.
-The Cumberland Plain Woodland in the BCAA was mapped into four zones; with the ancillary codes of moderate, good, regeneration and scattered paddock trees.
+The CEEC recorded in the BCAA, 'Cumberland Plain Woodland in the Sydney Basin Bioregion', is a red flag community if the community is in moderate to good condition (according to the biometric conditions), with a vegetation integrity score of >34.
+The Cumberland Plain Woodland in the BCAA was mapped into four zones; with the ancillary codes of degraded, remnant canopy, shrub regeneration and scattered paddock trees.
 None of the Cumberland Plain Woodland achieved >34 for the site value scores and is therefore classified as being in biometric low condition.
 As such, Cumberland Plain Woodland does not constitute a red flag in the BCAA.